“For no one can do these signs that You do unless God is with him.” – John 3:2b (LSB)

 Even the recalcitrant Pharisees knew that.

 Our whole business, brethren, in this life is to heal this eye of the heart whereby God may be seen.
-To this end are celebrated the Holy Mysteries; to this end is preached the Word of God; to this end are the moral exhortations of the Church, those, that is, that relate to the corrections of manners, to the amendment of carnal lusts, to the renouncing the world, not in word only, but in a change of life: to this end is directed the whole aim of the Divine and Holy Scriptures, that that inner man may be purged of that which hinders us from the sight of God.
+To this end are celebrated the Holy Mysteries; to this end is preached the Word of God; to this end are the moral exhortations of the Church, those, that is, that relate to the corrections of manners, to the amendment of carnal lusts, to the renouncing the world, not in word only, but in a change of life: to this end is directed the whole aim of the Divine and Holy Scriptures, that that inner man may be purged of that which hinders us from the sight of God [emphasis added].

 St. Augustine

-Notwithstanding their indignant refusal to acknowledge that Jesus was in fact the promised Messiah (Luke 24:27), the Pharisees were acutely aware of at least the following two realities: 1) blindness was humanly incurable, and 2) no sinner could ever be imbued by a holy God with the power to restore the sight of a blind person.
+Notwithstanding their indignant refusal to acknowledge that Jesus was in fact the promised Messiah (Luke 24:27), the Pharisees were acutely aware of at least the following two realities: 1) blindness was humanly incurable, and 2) no sinful person could ever be imbued by a holy God with the power to restore the sight of a blind person.
+Despite their rigid, inflexible, and unyielding allegiance to the Law, if the Pharisees knew nothing else, they at least knew those two things.

-And that is precisely who Jesus was—God in human flesh (Col. 2:9).
+And that is exactly who Jesus was—God in human flesh (Jn.
+8:58; 12:45; Col. 2:9).

-1. Pingback: How the Unbelief of the Pharisees Proves the Deity of Jesus
+Pingback: How the Unbelief of the Pharisees Proves the Deity of Jesus

-2. Pingback: How the Unbelief of the Pharisees Proves the Deity of Jesus - Christianity House
+Pingback: How the Unbelief of the Pharisees Proves the Deity of Jesus - Christianity House